Last Updated on by

 Due to its hefty blade, this bowie knife is excellent for cutting branches or limbs, and its balance and weight make it a powerful chopping tool.
 Its chopping power is comparable to a hatchet if you can handle the size.

-This impressive bowie knife combines power with ease of use.
+Verdict: This impressive bowie knife combines power with ease of use.
 Its broad blade design and durable stainless steel material pack an immense cutting power.
 It’s perfect for chopping, kindling, making tinder, dressing game and the likes.
 It’s large and feels comfortable to hold with its non-slip, TPE handle.
 If you are a hunter, camper, trapper, or hiker, the SCHF45 will do the job of a knife and hatchet perfectly and some more.
 Pick it up right here on Amazon!

 Overall Length: 11.75 Inches